 the individual fuels:

-• Superior emissions reductions. • Excellent Cetane and lubricity, and lower aromatics and Cloud Point. • Easy handling and storage. • Allows companies to stretch their supply of RHD, which can be hard to get.
+• Superior emissions reductions. • Excellent Cetane and lubricity, and lower aromatics and Cloud Point. • Easy handling and storage. • Allows companies to stretch their supply of RD, which can be hard to get.

 “The economics have been better for us and for drivers, we’ve heard no complaints about performance and it’s good for the environment,” Mardini says.
-“Also, there’s a lot of demand for RHD in California.
+“Also, there’s a lot of demand for RD in California.
 By blending

 Renewables attract customers